Mattk70/Chirpity-Electron/README.md

 # Chirpity-Electron

-Electron app for sound file analysis with Chirpity.
+Electron app to identify the calls of nocturnal migrants from audio files.

 Author: Matthew Kirkland